So this is where the rubber hits the road and you actually get to Everest Base Camp!

 No one ventures that far once you get to base camp as everyone is feeling the altitude.
 I felt dreadful but forced myself to go and take photos etc as heck I had made it now!

 You don’t see climbers etc as the tents are scattered over quite a large area.
 It is most powerful to stay near where the rocks and prayer flags are as it allows you to get a good view over base camp.
 Otherwise to be honest it would be a cold camping ground with some stunning mountains around it!

 Day Nine gives you the option of getting up at 330am and ascending Kala Pattar.
-Of course before the trip I had been confident that I would want to do this.
-On the trip I would have rather stuck long hot needles into my eyes than done this!
+Of course, before the trip, I had been confident that I would want to do this.
+On the trip, I would have rather stuck long hot needles into my eyes than do this!
 About half of our group went and half didn’t.
 Their photos were great but all said it was very tough.